Child apparently injured after being struck by line drive in Houston

 Almora was visibly shaken from the incident, taking time to get back into the batter’s box.
 In between innings, per MLB.com’s Brian McTaggart, Almora spoke with the security guard near the area of the stands where he hit the foul ball to get an update on the situation.
 Almora appeared to be visibly weeping.

-We should hear more about the child’s status later tonight, probably after the completion of the game.
-[Update: The child is expected to be fine, thankfully, according to Sportstalk 790.]
+The child is expected to be fine, thankfully, according to Sportstalk 790.

 Once again, Major League Baseball needs to mandate that protective netting be extended the full length down each foul line.
 It is good that netting has been extended at all 30 parks, but as tonight’s incident shows, it is still not enough.
 It’s not fair to the fans, many of which are young children, and it’s not fair to the players who have to live with inadvertently injuring fans.